Updated on 27/04/2022

 It should be noted that, where this digital shift has been implemented, digital channels have provided a significant boost to sales because they have allowed banks to meet the needs of their customers who have an important requirement: convenience.
 Digital is the key to customer acquisition in the banking sector.

 This is at the heart of the reason why customers choose mobile banking.
-A study by KPMG found that 66% of respondents consider the ability to use the service anywhere, anytime to be the main benefit of digitizing banking services; 67% appreciate the fact that they can operate in real time, and 37% indicated simplification of product management as the preferred aspect.
+66% consider as the main benefit of the digitalization of banking services the possibility of operating anywhere; 67% appreciate the fact of being able to operate in real time and 37% indicated as preferred aspect the simplification in the management of products (source: assets.kpmg).

 Independence, time, simplification.
 These three words are enough to guide each bank in creating an effective customer experience.